Skip to main content

 When SLA Tracking Ends

-• The ticket reaches a “Done” status
+• Resolution SLAs stop when the ticket reaches a “Done” or “Canceled” status.

 SLA Reporting